 You must arrive in time for Orientation Week.
 Orientation is an important part of your studies as well as a visa condition for all student visa holders.

-Includes course information sessions that provide you with essential tools to succeed in your degree as well as great social events to help you learn about Southern Cross University’s facilities and services in a fun environment.
+On-Campus orientation provides you with essential information and tools to succeed in your degree as well as great social events to help you learn about Southern Cross University’s facilities and services in a fun environment.

 Visit thepage on the main Southern Cross University website for further details.